-Workers and businesses across Michigan have felt the economic impact of the Governors' "stay at home" order, implemented to slow the spread of the Coronavirus.
+Workers and businesses across Michigan have felt the economic impact of the various COVID-19 restrictions implemented to slow the spread of the Coronavirus.
 On March 27, 2020, the House passed the CARES Act and President Trump signed it into law immediately after.
-The next few weeks of action are critical as federal, state, and local leaders work together to help our communities through the Coronavirus crisis.
+Since then, federal, state, and local leaders have sought to help our communities through the Coronavirus crisis.

-The “Paycheck Protection Program” provides eight weeks of cash-flow assistance through 100 percent federally guaranteed loans to small employers who maintain their payroll during this emergency.
-Please note – If the employer maintains payroll, the portion of the loans used for covered payroll costs, interest on mortgage obligations, rent, and utilities will be forgiven.
+The “Paycheck Protection Program” provides cash-flow assistance through 100 percent federally guaranteed loans to small employers who maintain their payroll during this emergency.
+Please note – If the employer maintains payroll, the portion of the loans used for covered payroll costs, interest on mortgage obligations, rent, and utilities can be forgiven.
 This provision will help workers remain employed, and allow affected small businesses and our economy to recover quickly from this crisis.
-This proposal would be retroactive to February 15, 2020, to help bring workers who may have already been laid off back onto payrolls.
 The program has undergone many changes during enactment, and this page is designed to be a source of general information.
 Please visit www.sba.gov for full details.

 The "Small Business Owner’s Guide to the CARES Act" can be found HERE.